 If the driver acts carelessly or negligently in the vehicle’s operation and another person is killed or seriously injured, it is a third-degree felony punishable up to 5 years in prison and a $5,000 fine.Contact The Law Office of Roger P. Foley, P.A.

 Our lawyers have dealt with many of these cases.
 Our West Palm Beach lawyers focus on criminal matters and we know how to defend these cases.
-Call today to schedule a free initial consultation to discuss your case with us and any questions you might have.
+Call today to schedule a free 20 minute phone consultation to discuss your case with us and any questions you might have.